Sea Foam is quite a sight when it’s at its height – and it happens fairly often here on the Fylde Coast.

 These clips of the sea foam were taken on Friday 13 November 2015

-This one just before high tide at noon…
+This video was just before high tide at noon…

-and this one just after it at about 1.30pm
+and this one just after high tide at about 1.30pm –

 The best place to see the Sea Foam

 Is probably online!
 Have a look at these photos, follow this link to more about sea foam on Visit Cleveleys.
 Watch everyone’s photos on social media and stay warm and dry!

 While you’re here…

 Have a look at the Visit Fylde Coast website homepage for more of the latest updates.